 Billy Hopwood’s reign of terror lasted for nearly a decade.
 He was briefly fired in 1917 after appearing for work drunk and bleeding profusely from his face after a fall down the steps.
 All this while he refused to leave the scene of a public meeting of the mayor and Board of Alderman.
 City Hall Janitor Charles J. Riddlemoser was apparently given the dog catcher job, but didn’t last long.
 Hopwood would eventually be re-instated.

 Everything seemed to be going well for Billy, business was good.
-The roaring twenties seemed to go smoothly, and Billy now had better equipment to work with, the support of his bosses and an improved new pound facility.
+The "Roaring Twenties" seemed to be going smoothly, and Billy now had better equipment to work with, the support of his bosses and an improved new pound facility.
 A local chapter of the Society for Protection Against Cruelty to Animals was established.
-This group was responsible for creating clean water receptacles for pets at different point in the city.
+This group was responsible for creating clean water receptacles for pets at different points in the city.
 They now took charge of the animals captured by Billy Hopwood at a shelter located on E. Patrick Street extended.
 Best of all, the prevalence of rabid or stray dogs severely decreased.
 Life was relatively good for our friend, Mr. Hopwood.
 That is until the morning of April 5th, 1928.
-It would not be a good one for the city dogcatcher.
+It would not be a nice one for the city dogcatcher.
 Chalk one up for man’s best friend.

 On Friday, October 25th, 1929, Billy Hopwood was in his daily act of walking to work from his home located at 109 W. South Street.
 As the dogcatcher crossed S. Market Street at the aptly named Francis Scott Key Bridge over Carroll Creek, he, himself was struck by a speeding motorist named Harry V. Ripperger.

 Mr. Ripperger was visiting Frederick from his home in Michigan, possibly scoping out opening one of his popular chain of Regal Sandwich Shoppes, made famous in western Ohio.
-I guess one could call that day "Black Friday" as it was within the terrible week of the Great stock market crash of 1929 which began on October 24th ("Black Thursday") and commenced on October 29th ("Black Tuesday").
-The tragic story was even picked up by the Baltimore Sun.
+I guess one could call that day "Black Friday" as it was within the terrible week of the Great Stock Market Crash of 1929 which began on October 24th ("Black Thursday") and concluded on October 29th ("Black Tuesday").
+The tragic story was even picked up by the Baltimore Sun newspaper.